kdeldycke/awesome-falsehood/readme.md

 - [Falsehoods about garbage collection](https://paul.bone.id.au/blog/2018/10/19/gc-falsehoods/) - Misconceptions about the predictability and performance of garbage collection.
 - [Myths about File Paths](https://yakking.branchable.com/posts/falsehoods-programmers-believe-about-file-paths/) - Diversity of file-systems and OSes makes file paths a little harder than we might think of.
 - [The weird world of Windows file paths](https://www.fileside.app/blog/2023-03-17_windows-file-paths/) - “On any Unix-derived system, a path is an admirably simple thing: if it starts with a `/`, it's a path.
 Not so on Windows.”
-- [Myths about CPU Caches](https://software.rajivprab.com/2018/04/29/myths-programmers-believe-about-cpu-caches/) - Misconceptions about caches often lead to false assertions, especially when it comes to concurrency and race conditions.
 - [Myths about `/dev/urandom`](https://www.2uo.de/myths-about-urandom) - There are a few things about `/dev/urandom` and `/dev/random` that are repeated again and again.
 Still they are false.
 - [Facts about State Machines](https://codeberg.org/catseye/The-Dossier/src/branch/master/article/Facts-about-State-Machines/README.md) - State machines are often misunderstood and under-applied.
 - [Hi!
 My name is…](https://www.youtube.com/watch?v=NIebelIpdYk) - This talk could have been named *falsehoods about usernames (and other identifiers)*.